hyperonecom/h1-cli/docs/database.md

 ## h1 database tag delete

-Delete a tag of database
+Delete a tag of Database

 ### Syntax